guystrelitz/semver-bump-micro/README.md

 It gives an indication of how far apart two versions are, eg when considering compatibility or an upgrade.

-## Overview of `semver-bump-micro`
+## Overview
 This action maintains a semantic version in GitHub by incrementing the micro version on each push to `main` (actually to any branch you choose).

 It is inspired by the work of - [PaulHatch/semantic-version](https://github.com/PaulHatch/semantic-version) and [yoichiro/gh-action-increment-value](https://github.com/yoichiro/gh-action-increment-value).
 However those two don't quite meet my needs.
-I want a semantic version rather than a simple counter, but I don't want to put content in my commit messages to manage it.
+I want a semantic version rather than a simple counter, but I don't want to add specific content in my commit messages to manage it.

-`semver-bump-micro` increments only the micro version.
+Simple Semantic Versioning increments only the micro version by default.
 I've taken the view that this is the one that needs frequent automatic updating.
 Minor and major versions can be managed manually and intentionally.

 It's designed to increment on pushes to main, not to count every commit.
 Incrementing on push strikes a good balance between automation and simplicity, while:
 1. reliably providing a simple, always-increasing version number for every available code version;